Logisticians, to meet your customers' demands, adopt IoT

 Between these two technologies, the IoT is a good medium for industrial applications.
 It is an active technology.
 It therefore leaves no room for human error.
 Its connection cost and energy consumption are low.
 The sensor thus has a large autonomy (from 3 to 5 years), essential for monitoring non-motorized assets.

-The IoT becomes immediately relevant to the real-time monitoring of different types of goods such as wagons, construction site tippers, etc. with a high degree of autonomy and low cost.
+The IoT immediately becomes relevant for the real time tracking The IoT can be used to monitor different types of goods such as wagons, construction tippers, etc. with high autonomy and low cost.
 This technology provides you with quality information that meets your quality and customer satisfaction requirements.

 Exploiting this data to satisfy the end customer nevertheless requires high-performance, business-oriented analysis tools.
 The challenge of the coming years will be to exploit this data to prove the adage "Rich in data but poor in information".